• Skip to main content

 • Kosher salt, black pepper, and ground thyme – enhance all of the other flavors and bring them together into one delicious dish.
 Feel free to add a shake of garlic powder too!

-Here’s how to make it – Option One:
+Here’s how to make fried potatoes and onions – Option one:

 Cubed potatoes and cut up onion or a cutting board.